joffarex/nodorum/README.md

-## NODDIT-SERVER
+## NODDIT SERVER

 > :construction: Documentation is partially or completely unfinished.

-noddit is a reddit-like forum build with NodeJS.
+Server for a reddit-like forum build with NestJS

 > :warning: **DISCLAIMER**: this project is not finished